joostkremers/writeroom-mode/README.md

 * disable the tool bar
 * disable the scroll bar
 * maximise the current window (i.e., delete all other windows in the frame)
-* disable the fringes
+* place the fringes outside the margins
 * disable the mode line
 * add window margins to the current buffer so that the text is 80 characters wide

 The last three effects are buffer-local.
 The other effects apply to the current frame.
 Because `writeroom-mode` is a minor mode, this isn't entirely on the up and up, since minor modes aren't supposed to have such global effects.
 But `writeroom-mode` is meant for distraction-free writing, so these effects do make sense.

-There are some more options that are disabled by default but can be enabled in the customisation buffer.
+All these effects can be disabled or customised.
+In addition, there are several more options that are disabled by default but can be enabled in the customisation buffer.

 ## Customisation ##